AtaeKurri/LunaForge/README.md

 - Projects are sharable by defaullt since all files are relative to the root of the project.
 - LunaForge is meant to be cross-platform for Windows, Mac and Linux. (not the case yet)

+## Compilation

+To compile your project to a LuaSTG-ready game, LunaForge goes through all your files in the project folder.
+It first tries to compile all .lfd (definition files) to .lua scripts.
+Then, after this has been done, the compiler checks for every file's checksums.
+If the file has changed since the last time it was packed into the game, it will be repacked.

+After all this has been done, the editor tries to start LuaSTG.

+**Please be aware that EVERY file inside your project folder will be packed.
+This can result in a large game size.**

 ## For Linux

 Linux version is **NOT** stable.